fiblit/gg-engine/README.md

 # Author
 Dalton Hildreth

-# Resources:
-I used [Glitter](http://polytonic.github.io/Glitter/) to get the boilerplate of OpenGL/GLFW working.
-I didn't use Bullet, but I used every other library from it.

-I used http://learnopengl.com to, well, learn OpenGL, so some of his code is in mine to do rendering.

 # Plan
-At some point there will be the following:
+At some point there will be the following components, perhaps rearranged when I read more about Game Engine Architecture, or as I decide something is better:
 * Manager/interface module
     * timer
     * Memory Unit